KeerhemFR/front-template/README.md

 - nodejs : version ^12.17.0
 - react : version ^17.0.2

-- @types/react : version ^17.0.33
-- @types/react-router-dom : version ^5.3.3
-- @types/recharts : version ^1.8.23
-- @types/styled-components : version ^5.1.24
+If you don't have **nodejs** installed yet, you can follow this [nodejs install instructions](https://nodejs.org/en/download/package-manager/)

+If you need some info on React, here is [React official documentation](https://reactjs.org/)

 ## Installation

-First of all, if you don't already have it, you will need to install **npm** to your systme to install and run this project.
+First of all, if you don't already have it, you will need to install **nodejs** to your system to install and run this project.

 Get the repository locally with the command `git@github.ibm.com:Guillaume-Keerhem-CIC/lvmh-front-template.git`